 A Pioneer in Digital Ticketing

 However, the app was built on aging software architecture.
-As smartphone operating systems advanced, the UTS app struggled to keep up with background location permissions, causing frequent "GPS Not Found" errors.
-Furthermore, maintaining a dedicated server infrastructure just for unreserved tickets was becoming a costly logistical challenge for Indian Railways.
+As smartphone operating systems advanced, the UTS app struggled to keep up.
+Background location permissions became stricter, causing those frequent and annoying "GPS Not Found" errors.

 2. The Core Problem: Passenger "App Fatigue"